Privacy Notice

 Data processing for statistics and data analytics purposes

-To provide you with the add on solutions, Companjon processes information from the solutions you have purchased, any claims you have made, communication with you and the products and services of business partners covered by the solutions, in order to provide you with the services and to be able to comprehensively take your preferences into account (data analysis purposes).
+To provide you with the insurance solutions, Companjon processes information from the solutions you have purchased, any claims you have made, communication with you and the products and services of business partners covered by the solutions, in order to provide you with the services and to be able to comprehensively take your preferences into account (data analysis purposes).
 Companjon will use pseudonymised and aggregated data for this purpose to the fullest extent possible.
 In any case, Companjon will take your interests into account in an appropriate manner.
 This processing of your data is based on Companjon’s legitimate interest (Art.
 6(1)f GDPR).

 Data processing for security reasons (including system performance)